josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/🧠_Psychological_Containment/🫀_our_rapes_are_not_their_rationale.md

 Even if I express the sentiment that “dead men don’t rape,” if you are innocent, you should not feel fear.
 If you do, that is your complicity showing.

+I can almost hear someone telling me that "women don't like this either".

+Ask that woman why she fears her own rage.

 ---

 ## 🏮 Footer